langdon/summit-2015-lab-15812/labs/chapter2.md

 ### Connecting to the Application

-First detect the port number that is mapped to the container's port 80:
+First detect the ip address of the host machine *and* the host port number that is is mapped to the container's port 80:

 ```
+ip -4 -o addr
 docker port bigapp
 ```